bitifet/sqltt/README.md

 ```

-> **NOTE:** From command line, when an argument is numeric, we can't tell whether
+> 📌 From command line, when an argument is numeric, we can't tell whether it
-> it is intended to be an actual number type or string.
+> is intended to be an actual number type or string.
 >
 > For this reason all arguments are quoted unconditionally given that most
 > database engines will automatically cast them as numbers when needed.